 Uzu is a toy.
 Or more like a musical instrument.
 It seemed more like he was playing it rather than using it.

 When any of us master a device or an app or an instrument, that's how it feels.

-Look at all of you with keyboards.
+Look at all of you with keyboards: intent fluidly transferred to action.